-- Regular Program Requirements: Language Arts Reading Mathematics Science Social Studies Physical Education - 2.
-Electives: Career and Technical Education Computer Education Fine Arts World Languages - 3.
-Magnet Programs:
+- 1. Regular Program Requirements:

+- Language Arts

+- Reading

+- Mathematics

+- Science

+- Social Studies

+- Physical Education

+2. Electives:

+- Career and Technical Education

+- Computer Education

+- Fine Arts

+- World Languages

+3. Magnet Programs:

 The district offers academic magnet programs at the middle school level.
 Admission is by application only.
-Selection criteria are available from each program.
+Selection criteria is available on the ACPS website.
 Priority for admission will be given to students currently enrolled in district-run Alachua County Public Schools.

-4. Teachers will teach the Next Generation Sunshine State Standards for Science and Social Studies, and the Florida Standards for English Language Arts and Mathematics as established by the State of Florida.
+4. Teachers will teach the Next Generation Sunshine State Standards for Science and Social Studies, and the B.E.S.T standards for English Language Arts and Mathematics as established by the State of Florida.